Hidden div

 What is LISS Cardio?

 The runner’s high from cardio can be an addictive and enjoyable feeling, but after falling into a habit of one type of cardio exercise, switching things up can feel so refreshing.
 That’s why it’s essential to have a strong foundation and understanding of cardio.
-Like all forms of exercise, there are so many fun niche formats and fitness methods to try out.
-So often, people assume cardio is only running or HIIT, and while those are classic and popular cardio exercises, there’s a lot more out there.
+Like all forms of exercise, there are so many fun niche formats ancd fitness methods to try out.
+So often, people assume it is only running or a high intensity interval training (HIIT) cardio workout, and while those are classic and popular cardio exercises, there’s a lot more out there.

 Today we’re going to talk about LISS (low intensity steady state) cardio, a cardio format that often is overlooked.